tiby312/dinotree_report/design2.md

 The construction of the tree may seem expensive, but it is still less than the possible cost of the querying.
 The querying could dominate very easily depending on how many bots intersect.
 That is why the cost of sorting the bots in each node is worth it because our goal is to make this algorithm the fastest it possibly can be.
 The load of the rebalancing of the tree doesnt very as much as the load of this algorithm.

 Additionally, we have been assuming that once we build the tree, we are just finding all the colliding pairs of the elements.
 In reality, there might be many different queries we want to do on the same tree.
 So this is another reason we want the tree to be built to make querying as fast as possible, because we don't know how many queries the user might want to do on it.
 In addition to finding all colliding pairs, its quite reasonable the user might want to do some k_nearest querying, some rectangle area querying, or some raycasting.

+## Enhancement (Expoiting Temporal Locality)

+I would love to try the following: Instead of finding the median at every level, find an approximate median.
+Additionally, keep a weighted average of the medians from previous tree builds and let it degrade with time.
+Get an approximate median using median of medians.
+This would ensure worst case linear time when building one level of the tree.
+This would allow the rest of the algorithm to be parallelized sooner.

 ## Tree structure data seperate from elements in memory, vs intertwined